Platform status endpoints

 no_data | DALP has no usable observations for that panel or rollup yet.
 This often appears in clean or newly deployed environments. |

-The snapshot header is rolled up in severity order: outage wins over degraded, degraded wins over operational, and no_data is returned only when no panel has operational data.
+The platform rolls verdicts up in severity order: outage wins over degraded, degraded wins over operational, and no_data applies only when no panel has operational data.
+Combine the four panel verdicts the same way when you want a single header signal for a dashboard.

 Platform API verdict thresholds